 Point the remote directly towards the device you want to program with it.
 Ensure that the remote is close to the device to allow fast connectivity.

-Could you please locate the set-up button on the remote?
+Please locate the set-up button on the remote.
 Click and hold the set-up button until you see the tiny LED light on the GE universal remote turn on.

 However, if your remote doesn’t have a different component button, press any device button you find remote.